Citi sees 20 percent growth in India for next 2 years

 India's central bank has been among the most aggressive globally, increasing rates 13 times since early 2010 to tame inflation.

-Earlier this month, Moody's downgraded its outlook for the Indian banking system to "negative" from "stable," and warned of slowing growth at home and overseas hitting asset quality, capitalisation and profitability.
+Earlier this month, Moody's downgraded its outlook for the Indian banking system to "negative" from "stable," and warned of slowing growth at home and overseas hitting asset quality, capitalization and profitability.

 "As far as our business is concerned we are not, in any way, seeing signs of stress that one would associate with sleepless nights," said Jhaveri, who was previously head of global banking and the vice chairman of Asia investment banking at Citigroup.